nemke82/Topalovic_Narudzbine/README.md

 └── registration.php
 ```

-Please edit status_button.phtml file to adjust status code and description based on your store current settings from Stores --> Order Status menu.
+Please edit the status_button.phtml file to adjust the status code and description based on your store's current settings from the Stores --> Order Status menu.
+Good luck!